Score a K-12 AI tool against the Forensic Read™.

-A three-part tool for verifying any K-12 AI tool against a structured application of The Language Firm's Forensic Read™ methodology.
-Score against the rubric.
-Pull the firm's source-document collection.
-Look up unfamiliar terms.
+A tool for verifying any K-12 AI tool against a structured application of The Language Firm's Forensic Read™ methodology: score it against the rubric, and look up unfamiliar terms.
 The verdict is yours; the firm provides the infrastructure that supports the human-in-the-loop work.
 This tool is the most basic and topical application of what the methodology can produce.
 The full methodology is published at languagefirm.org/the-forensic-read.

 Name a tool.
 Read its primary documents.
-Answer twelve inputs across three axes.
-The verdict calculates from the rubric, with three dealbreakers that auto-trigger Flag.
+Answer thirteen inputs across three axes.
+The verdict calculates from the rubric, with four dealbreakers that auto-trigger Flag.
 Export a signed PDF for circulation with your cooperating teacher, principal, or school board.

-At least 3 of 4 best-state answers on every axis.
+At most one input below best-state on every axis.
 No dealbreakers triggered.
 Safe to use as intended.

-Mixed signals across the three axes, or one axis below the 3-of-4 best-state threshold.
+Mixed signals across the three axes, or an axis with more than one input below best-state.
 Use only after verifying the specific conditions that produced the mixed read.

 A dealbreaker is triggered on data, FERPA, or COPPA posture, or any axis has two or more worst-state answers.
 Do not use until resolved.